-Dreaming of winter in Europe?
-It’s an incredible season to visit!
+Looking for winter city breaks in Europe?
+Just as Autumn in Europe is lovely, winter is also an incredible season to visit!
 Central and Northern Europe are winter wonderlands.
 In southern Europe, brilliant sunshine lights up the turquoise Mediterranean Sea.
 Glimpse the mystical Northern Lights.
 Go dog sledding.
 Or visit a Norwegian reindeer farm.
 With fewer crowds and cheap flights, the best of Europe awaits.
-Here’s some destination inspiration for enjoying Europe in winter in 2020:
+Here’s some destination inspiration for enjoying Europe in winter in 2021:

 - 2. Visit the Christmas Market in Cologne

 - 3. Soak in Budapest’s Thermal Baths

 - 5. Sunbathe in Cyprus

 - 6. Live Like a Local in Tuscany

 - 7. Take in a Swiss Balloon Festival